QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

    This is called the JULIA *REPL* (Read-Evaluate-Print-Loop), which we discuss more {ref}`later <repl_main>`.

-3. In the Julia REPL, hit `]` to enter package mode and then enter.
+3. In the Julia REPL, hit `]` to enter package mode and then enter:

    ```{code-block} julia
    add IJulia